Advaya24/bankmachine_simulation/phase1/README.txt

     * Cheques - write the amount to be deposited in the first line.
         E.g. a deposit of $250 made by a cheque:
         250
+        E.g. another deposit of $250 made by a cheque:
+        250.00
     * Cash - write only in the first four lines the amount of bills of each denomination in ascending order.
         E.g. a deposit of $250 by 3 bills of $50, 4 bills of $20, 2 bills of $10 and 0 bills of $5:
         0